ansible/ansible/docs/docsite/rst/scenario_guides/vmware_scenarios/scenario_vmware_tools_connection.rst

 What to expect
 --------------

 Running this playbook can take some time, depending on your environment and network connectivity.
-When the run is complete you will see
+When the run is complete you will see:

 .. code-block:: yaml